acm-uiuc/til/_til/javascript/object-initialization-with-shorthand-property-names.md

+---
-# Object Initialization With Shorthand Property Names
+title: Object Initialization With Shorthand Property Names
+catagory: javascript
+---

 If I have some variables: